-There are three National Collections in the gardens which are looked after in association with Plant Heritage, formerly the N.C.C.P.G.
+There are four National Collections in the gardens which are looked after in association with Plant Heritage, formerly the N.C.C.P.G.
 (The National Council for the Conservation of Plants and Gardens).

 These herbaceous perennials occupy a large area by the middle lake as well as being planted by the streams.
 The moist soil provides ideal growing conditions for the 140 different kinds in the collection.
 Since we gained National Collection status in 1987 we have acquired many more and have been trying to confirm the true identity of several, as they are rather mixed up in commerce.
-We have worked together with the other collection holder of Astilbes, which is held at the Lakeland Horticultural Societys garden at Holehird near Windermere.
-Together we have established contact with people from around the world, who also have collections and have swopped plants andinformation and have succeeded in establishing as near a complete and correctly named collection as possible.
-A new web site devoted to the National Collections of Astilbes has been set up here.
+We have worked together with the other collection holder of Astilbes, which is held at the Lakeland Horticultural Society’s garden at Holehird near Windermere.
+Together we have established contact with people from around the world, who also have collections and have swopped plants and information and have succeeded in establishing as near a complete and correctly named collection as possible.
+A new website devoted to the National Collections of Astilbes has been set up and you read more about the collection at Marwood here.